SolaceProducts/event-management-agent/docs/rest.md

 #### Kafka Management Connection - SASL Plain over SSL

-The following environment variable needs to be exported (You can also used environment variables for the JAAS config username and password):
+The following environment variable needs to be exported (You can also use environment variables for the JAAS config username and password):
 ${TRUSTSTORE_LOCATION}

 ```